-Learn more in Remind Reviewers to Complete Their Reviews.
+- Remind Reviewers to Complete Their Reviews

-Managers summarize feedback and share
+1. Managers summarize feedback and share

-If the review cycle was ended with a notification, managers receive a notification prompting them to view the responses/packets of their direct reports.
+If the review cycle ended with a notification, managers will receive a notification prompting them to view the responses/packets of their direct reports.
 They will also be prompted to submit final scores (if they've been turned on) or final summary remarks.

 This might be a good time for managers and direct reports to meet and discuss the review packet contents.
 If the manager wants to write draft summary remarks and download the Employee view PDF, they can do so here without sharing the packet.

-When managers have completed their summaries and are ready to share with their direct report, they should click Share with (employee).
+When managers have completed their summaries and are ready to share them with their direct report, they should click Share with (employee).

-Direct report receives review packet
+2. Direct report receives review packet

 Learn more in View Your Review Packet.